 Students in the Ph.D. in Religion program must show competence in two research languages.
-At least one of the two languages must be met before a student enrolls for the final 24 hours of course work.
-The second requirement must be completed before making application for qualifying examinations.
+The language requirements must be met before making application for qualifying examinations.
 Unit credit toward the degree is not allowed for courses taken to enable a student to meet language or research tool requirements.
 The language requirement is to be met by examination or by an approved course.
 The Hebrew Bible and New Testament and Christian Origins concentrations require additional languages.
 For specific language requirements in each area, see below.